BEST Brazil Cruise Deals (2024 + 2025): Cheap & Discount Cruises to Brazil - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to Brazil.
 Choose from the best cruise deals and specials for Brazil cruises.
 Save up to 60% on last minute Brazil cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

-Popular Brazil cruises often sail to Puerto Montt, Punta Arenas, Ilha Grande, Punta del Este and Scarborough during their cruise itinerary.
+Popular Brazil cruises often sail to Madeira (Funchal), Puerto Montt, Punta Arenas, Ilha Grande and Punta del Este during their cruise itinerary.
 Brazil cruises could leave from Barcelona, Buenos Aires, Genoa, Miami and Santos (Sao Paulo).
 Most commonly, Brazil cruises sail for 10-14 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.